kedibeki/Data-Science-Project-For-SpaceX/README.md

 1. What factors determine if the rocket will land successfully?

-2. The interaction amongst various features that determine the success rate of a successful landing.
+2. Determinr the interaction among various features that determine the success rate of a successful landing?

-3. What operating conditions needs to be in place to ensure a successful landing program.
+3. What operating conditions needs to be in place to ensure a successful landing program?

 </h3>